JinghuaWang/JinghuaWang.github.io/index.md

 - Building a backend-server with Node.js and Express framework

 ### HuskyShare
-- Develop an online flea market for UW students.
+- Developing an online flea market for UW students.
 - Focus on market analysis, UI/UX design, and web programming

 ### Traffic-light Detection App for Blind People